holevasdimitrios/computational-learning-theory/assignment1-rank_estimation/README.md

 ## Folder Contents
 * `rank_estimation_solution.tex`: Complete analytical mathematical proofs and step-by-step derivations written in LaTeX.
 * `rank_estimation_solution.pdf`: Compiled production-ready publication document.
+* `ΕΚΠΑ.png`: The official institutional logo of the National and Kapodistrian University of Athens, embedded dynamically into the document's header for formal academic branding.